-- Social Media Use and Effects (Graduate seminar, 5-15 students) - View syllabus
+Social Media Use and Effects (Graduate seminar, 5-15 students) - Syllabus

-- New Communication Technologies (Undergraduate lecture, 35-70 students)
+New Communication Technologies (Undergraduate lecture, 35-70 students) - Syllabus

-- I use the iClicker student response system in my large lecture undergraduate courses
+I used the iClicker student response system in the large lecture sections of this course

-- Research Methods in Advertising and Public Relations, Pennsylvania State University
+Research Methods in Advertising and Public Relations (Undergraduate lecture/project course), Pennsylvania State University

 I initially relied heavily on presenting the course material from my own perspective, but both formal and informal feedback from students has encouraged me to move into a more student-driven/collaborative learning model of teaching which allows the students’ own experiences to play a greater role in their learning.
 This has led to a teaching style shaped by three values: